Professionals involved in mental health services for teenagers

 Here are some of the main professionals you and your child might come across.
 You might find that the services of different professionals overlap – for example, some psychologists also offer counselling.

 If your child needs to see a mental health professional, you want to be sure that you and your child are choosing the right person.
 You can read more about what to expect from mental health professionals for teenagers.

 GPs and teenage mental health

 Your GP is the first person to talk to if you’re concerned about your child’s mental health.
-Many people start by going to their GPs for initial assessment and referral to adolescent mental health professionals, like psychiatrists or psychologists.
+Many people start by going to their GPs for an initial assessment and referral to adolescent mental health professionals, like psychiatrists, psychologists, social workers or occupational therapists.

 Many young people are happy to see their family GP, but others might like to see different doctors.
 It’s worthwhile finding a GP who has a special interest in adolescence and one your child feels comfortable with.
 Some GPs have also done additional training in mental health.

 When you find a GP you and your child feel comfortable with, you can get to know each other and talk openly.
 A GP who has your child’s detailed medical history can make a diagnosis much more easily and recommend the best treatment options.

 As your child gets older, they might prefer to see the GP without you.
 You can help your child make the move to seeing a GP alone.

 Your child might see a counsellor to help them solve problems, understand and manage feelings, or make plans for the future.